 + B1 and foods rich in magnesium (green vegetables, honey, oatmeal and buckwheat, nuts);

-+ B2 goes well with high-carbohydrate foods.
-Recommended for use with muesli, cereals and whole grains for better absorption;
++ B2 is combined with high-carbohydrate foods.
+Recommended to be consumed with muesli, cereals and whole grain products for better absorption;

 + B5 with protein foods;